 Cons:

-- Biggest downside is that they don’t feature merino wool
+- The biggest downside is that they don’t feature merino wool

 Best for: Those with cold feet even when it’s not that cold outside